 The work delivered under the frameworks represents a significant portion of the £38bn Network Rail will invest over the next five years on running, maintaining and improving Britain's railway, which currently sees four million passenger journeys and thousands of tonnes of freight transported every single day.

-VolkerRail has begun work on the Bolton to Blackburn capacity enhancement project, which marks the start of the first...
+Work has begun on the Bolton to Blackburn capacity enhancement project, marking the start of the first project to progress...

 Work has begun on a £10 million power cable renewal project, as part of Network Rail’s £61 million London...